 Sunday dinner at the restaurant has us silently contemplating our acceptance at church.
 No one is gloating.
 I realize how important this acceptance is for the moms.
-My old Miami self would only think how it affects me personally, regardless of others.
+My old Miami self would only think how it affected me personally, regardless of others.
 Will I shut down my pranks and antics in public from now on to avoid causing difficulty for the moms in their community?
 Maybe.

 Our spirits lift when ‘Gator shows up.
 He isn’t going to wait on the porch this Sunday for us to return.